 Hestia Pro is another very popular WordPress theme.
 Like Astra or Divi, it has been designed to make beautiful websites that work quickly with the minimum of fuss.
 Designs are modern, flat and with good use of colour and could be ideal for the modern audience.

 Hestia Pro doesn’t have a magazine demo but the page builder and inherent customizability mean you can build one with very little effort.
-The theme is compatible with the Elementor page builder, is designed to be responsive, load quickly and be all those things you want a magazine WordPress theme to be.
+The theme is compatible with the Elementor website builder, is designed to be responsive, load quickly and be all those things you want a magazine WordPress theme to be.

 Pros of Hestia Pro: